Thomas Veazey: Career

-The governor vehemently and firmly believed in slavery, advocated for a general system of education throughout the State, and expressed a great deal of interest and concern over the matter of internal improvements.
+The governor vehemently and firmly believed in slavery, advocated for a general system of education throughout the state, and expressed a great deal of interest and concern over the matter of internal improvements.
 When his term ended in January 1839, when he was succeeded by William Grason.

 During his term as governor, Veazey became embroiled in a dispute with the State of Pennsylvania over the freedom of Margaret Morgan and her free born children who were kidnapped by slave kidnappers Edward Prigg and 3 other men.
 These men believed Margaret Morgan was the property of the late John Ashmore of Hartford County, Maryland.
-Governor Veazey had to negotiate with the Governor of Pennsylvania Joseph Ritner regarding the extradition of these slave catchers back to York County Pennsylvania.
+Veazey had to negotiate with the Governor of Pennsylvania Joseph Ritner regarding the extradition of these slave catchers back to York County Pennsylvania.
 Veazey had to obey the law so he extradited the 4 slave catchers back to York, Pa.
 Edward Prigg and the 3 others stood trial for kidnapping Margaret Morgan and her children.
 They were tried and convicted by a jury in Pennsylvania.
 This state conviction was overturned by the United States Supreme Court in Prigg vs. Pennsylvania in 1842.
 This overturning led to all of the state laws which protected African Americans in the Northern states from kidnappings by slave catchers in enslavement to be ruled unconstitutional.

+Later years and death

 He then retired to his Cecil County plantation, where he died on July 1, 1842.
 He was buried in the family cemetery at "Cherry Grove."